 A cue’s balance point is its center of gravity, which is the point at which you can balance the cue (e.g., if you support it on a finger).
 Obviously, if using an open bridge, the balance point needs to be in front of the grip hand; otherwise, the cue would lift off the bridge.
-Other than that, the balance point is mostly unimportant … except for personal preference based on “feel.”
+This can especially be a problem is one is short or has short arms and uses a short bridge length.
+Other than that, the balance point is mostly unimportant, except for personal preference based on “feel.”
 The balance point certainly does not impact shot effectiveness; although, weight distribution can affect a cue’s moment of inertia (see below).
 Also, a shaft that is heavy on the tip end (moving the balance point forward) will affect CB deflection, which does affect shots with sidespin.
 For more info, see effects of endmass on CB deflection.

 Concerning the effects of cue weight, see optimal cue weight.

 What is “moment of inertia,” and how does it affect shot performance?

 A cue’s “moment of inertia” (or “rotary inertia”) is its effective resistance to pivoting.
 It increases with cue length and weight, and it changes with weight distribution.
 If the weight is distributed more in the back (away from the bridge pivot) and less in the front (close to the bridge pivot), the moment of inertia will be greater.
 This will make the cue more resistant to pivoting (intentional or not).
 So if you have a piston stroke, the cue will be more likely to stay in line during the stroking motion.
 However, if the stroking motion is slightly non-straight, the cue will also require more effort to bring it back into line during the stroke.
 With a pendulum stroke, a larger moment of inertia will require more up/down force on the cue during motion, which might be noticeable to some people.